DataDog/synthetics-test-automation-bitrise-step-upload-application/README.md

 ## Overview

 With the `synthetics-test-automation-bitrise-step-upload-application` step, you can upload a new version of your application to Datadog to run Synthetic tests against during your Bitrise CI, ensuring that all your teams using Bitrise can benefit from Synthetic tests at every stage of the software lifecycle.

-This step uses the [Datadog CI Synthetics command][2], and requires that your application already exists.
+This step requires that your application already exists in Datadog.

+For more information on the available configuration, see the [`datadog-ci upload-application` documentation][2].

 ## Setup